Yihwan/restricted-travel-map/README.md

 — <a href="https://yihwan.kim" target="_blank" rel="noopener noreferrer">yihwan.kim</a>

-These countries are currently not shown due to invalid ISO A3 code:
+These countries are currently not shown due to invalid an invalid ISO A3 ("-99") code from the `react-simple-maps` source URL:
 * Northern Cyprus
 * Kosovo
 * Somaliland

 Puerto Rico was considered part of the United States.
-Antartica was not added because it made the map look bad.
+Antartica was taken out because it made the map look bad.
+Sorry Antarctica!